Theory of quantum comb enhanced interferometry: Quantum engineering of frequency combs

-{ \bf Quantum engineering of frequency combs}\\ In both scenarios, we consider the quantum engineering of the combs to suppress the quantum shot noise and therefore enhance the SNR.
+In both scenarios, we consider the quantum engineering of the combs to suppress the quantum shot noise and enhance the SNR.
+While the above framework paves the way for the analyses of general quantum engineering, we focus on two-mode squeezing in recent experiments~\cite{herman2024squeezed,hariri2025entangled}.
+We use the wording ‘intra-comb-line squeezing’ and ‘cross-comb-line entanglement’ to specify the pairing structure of the noise modes.

 The first type of quantum comb involves intra-comb-line squeezing~\cite{shi2023entanglement,herman2024squeezed}.
-As shown in Fig.~\ref{fig:schematic}(c), two-mode squeezing is applied on frequency pairs centered around each comb line, across each comb line sideband individually, at multiples of $\Delta \omega_r$ apart.
-Such squeezing structure is typically generated with nonlinearity pumped by a comb.
-It may be regarded as single-mode squeezing from a coarse-grained perspective of frequencies of multiples of $\omega_r$.
-However, as it is well-known that single-mode squeezing cannot enhance heterodyne detection beyond $3$dB, it is evident that two-mode squeezing is necessary for DCS.
-In Methods, we elaborate two specific types of intra-comb-line squeezing proposed in \cite{shi2023entanglement} and \cite{herman2024squeezed} respectively.
+As shown in Fig.~\ref{fig:schematic}(c), two-mode squeezing is applied on sideband frequency pairs centered around each comb line individually, at multiples of $\Delta \omega_r$ apart. \QZ{While it is well-known that single-mode squeezing cannot enhance heterodyne detection beyond $3$dB, two-mode squeezing can be utilized to overcome such limits~\cite{collett1987quantum}.} \QZZ{Such a squeezing structure can be generated via adopting a classical comb as the pump in a nonlinear fiber~\cite{herman2024squeezed} or other systems~\cite{pinel2011generation,medeiros2014full}, with the remnant of the pump comb lines naturally serving as the nonzero amplitudes in the quantum comb.}

-Alternatively, Ref.~\cite{hariri2024entangled} proposed cross-comb-line entanglement.
-As shown in Fig.~\ref{fig:schematic}(d), two-mode squeezing is applied on frequency pairs centered around the carrier frequency (the center line), and across the entire frequency domain of multiples of $\omega_r$.
-Such a design eases the generation of the quantum comb significantly, since it takes only one pump line which can be much stronger than a comb; At the same time, inducing the comb displacement on the entanglement may require additional comb power.
+To suppress the fluctuation \QZ{in heterodyne detection}, Eq.~\eqref{noise_maintext} indicates a two-mode squeezing \QZ{(see Appendix B)} between each cross-referenced pair of modes $\hat\calA_{n,\pm m}$ (similarly $\hat \calB_{n,n\pm m}$)~\cite{shi2023entanglement}, leading to the cross-referenced intra-comb-line squeezing structure shown in Fig.~\ref{fig:sqz_structure}a. \QZ{Due to the pairwise summation over all $M$ comb lines in Eq.~\eqref{noise_maintext}, when a small portion of the absorption $\kappa_n<1$, the vacuum noise remains small.
+These properties makes intra-comb-line squeezing enhanced heterodyne detection robust to partial loss among the spectrum.}